GabeMitchell23/gfm48FastRobots/Lab4/lab4Writeup.md

 <img src="gyro_decrease.PNG" class="img-responsive" alt="" width= 850>

 To really accentuate the benefits of both the gyroscopes and accelerometers on the IMU, a complimentary filter was implemented.
-The complimentary filter combines raw accelerometer readings with integrated gyroscope readings.
-The equations for pitch and roll as predicted by the complimentary filter are shown below.
+The complementary  filter combines raw accelerometer readings with integrated gyroscope readings.
+The equations for pitch and roll as predicted by the complementary filter are shown below.

 <img src="comp_filter_eqns.PNG" class="img-responsive" alt="" width= 850>